officialnico/py-tutorial/open_sesame.md

 # Opening files (in python!): 🧙‍♂️

-Why do you want to open a file in python? well a lot of data will usually come in files such as the .csv files this is used to store data and as python programmers we want to manipulate and analyze data, so getting the data from a file into a python variable would extremely useful.
+Why do you want to open a file in python? well a lot of data will usually come in files such as .csv files this is used to store data and as python programmers we want to manipulate and analyze data, so getting data from a file into a python variable would be extremely useful.

 Not only does this allow you to read files, but also to <em>write</em> to files as well, which can store the data we give it (i.e variables, strings, data, etc).